-In print – It was only under threat of losing my friendship that Maha agreed to send her writing once in response to a submissions call-out.
-Both stories were accepted and she has since refused to send anything else to anyone anywhere.
+In print, long-form essays – It was only under threat of losing my friendship that Maha agreed to send her writing once in response to a submissions call-out.
+Both stories were accepted for Min Fami, and Maha has since refused to send anything else to anyone anywhere.
 None of us get it, but we love her still.

 Min Fami: Arab Feminist Reflections on Identity, Space and Resistance

 (A Mixed Bag Mag has done a brilliant write-up of Min Fami’s launch and panel discussion; find it here.)

 Best of rabble.ca, 2009.